seanamassa/Solitaire/README.txt

 ## Postmortem

 Good: Splitting code into classes (Card, Pile, etc.) made development easier.
-Could Improve: Rule checking logic could be more robust for complex games; adding graphics would require asset management.
+Could Improve: Rule checking logic needs some improvement I noticed a bug of being able to drop stack of cards into the suit pile
+Creating sprite assets for the cards as well as soundfx/music.

 ## Assets Used
 * No assets use only basic shapes that are generated in lua